 The Yorke Peninsula is located to the north west of Adelaide.
 Depending on where you are planning to go, it can take from between 90 minutes and 3 hours to drive there.
 It is popular for being one of the best South Australia family holiday destinations.

-Innes National Park provides a haven for local wildlife, and visitors will easily spot kangaroos, emus and many other birds and animals in the wild.
-There are historic ruins to visit, including ghost towns and shipwrecks.
+Dhilba Guuranda-Innes National Park provides a haven for local wildlife, and visitors will easily spot kangaroos, emus and many other birds and animals in the wild.
+There are historic ruins to visit, including ghost towns and shipwrecks and plenty of natural beauty to enjoy.

 While this is one of the areas you will be unlikely to find any wineries, there are plenty of great food options and even a craft brewery at Watsacowie.
 Look out too for silo art in various locations from Wallaroo to Yorketown